 The program in the upper Snake River basin includes 25 remote ground-based generators operated by Idaho Power, 25 manual ground-based generators operated by the High Country Resource Conservation and Development program and one airplane for cloud seeding operations.
 Idaho Power provides meteorological data and weather forecasting to guide seasonal cloud seeding operations throughout all basins associated with the program.

 The technology has been used since the late 1940s to enhance precipitation and also to dissipate fog and reduce the size of hailstones.

 A wide range of entities sponsor cloud seeding programs in the U.S. They include municipal, county and state governments; irrigation, water resource and water conservation districts; airports; ski resorts; and private industry. (source: North American Weather Modification Council)

 Active programs exist in several states, including Idaho, North Dakota, California, Texas, Colorado, Wyoming, Utah and Nevada.

-Studies conducted by the Desert Research Institute from 2003 to 2005 support the effectiveness of Idaho Power’s program.
+Studies conducted by the Desert Research Institute from 2003 to 2005 and a 2017 study funded by the National Science Foundation support the effectiveness of Idaho Power’s program.

-Idaho Power uses two methods to seed clouds: 1) ground generators at high elevations or 2) airplanes that release special flares into storm clouds.
+Idaho Power uses two methods to seed clouds: remote ground generators located at high elevation and airplanes that burn special flares within storm clouds.
 Either method successfully releases silver iodide into passing storms.
 Minute water particles within the clouds freeze on contact with the silver iodide particles and eventually grow and fall to the ground as snow.

-Typically, a well-run cloud seeding program would affect less than 1 percent of the water vapor in the atmosphere.
+Typically, a well-run cloud seeding program would affect less than 1% of the total available water in a storm system.

 For more information, contact: